tgrapperon/composable-effect-identifier/README.md

 The use of user-defined values can be even avoided most of the time when using _namespaces_.

 ### Namespaces
 With its current implementation, the core TCA library can be inconvenient to use in certain configurations, especially when developing document-based apps for example.
 In this kind of apps, each document is represented by a root `Store`.
-Each document should be unware of the existence of other documents opened at the same time.
+Each document should be unaware of the existence of other documents opened at the same time.
 In such an app, many instances of the same type of root `Store` may run at the same time in the same process.
 When using local identifiers like `Hashable` structs in reducers to identify effects, one may create collisions, where one store instance may cancel an effect originating from another store (because ongoing effects are internally stored in a common, top-level, dictionary).

 One solution would be to propagate some document-specific identifier in the `State` or the `Environment`, but this would require to append this identifier to **every** effect identifier in order to work properly.
 Furthermore, "leaking" such an identifier in every unrelated feature impedes feature isolation and reusability (a TCA core principle).